Copyright © 2016

 "Yes Colonel.
 Mister Marking if you will follow me Sir."

-As the boy was about to leave the small room he heard the sound of heavy footsteps approaching the room; as he turned when the door opened he saw a huge man accompanied by a younger teen.
-The boy's next surprise was when the young teen talked to him in fluent Portuguese; it took him a little by surprise as he had been told the men were English.
+As the boy was about to leave the small room he heard the sound of heavy footsteps approaching the room.
+He turned when the door opened and saw a huge man accompanied by a younger teen.
+The boy's next surprise was when the young teen talked to him in fluent Portuguese.
+It took him a little by surprise as he had been told the men were English.

-The pot boy stopped as the young Teen reached into an inside pocket and produced two silver coins; giving them to the overawed pot boy he turned back to the welcome sight of the hot bath tub; behind him he did not see the look of gratitude from the pot boy as the lad grasped the valued silver coins in his small hand as he left the two customers to their room.
+The pot boy gaped when the young teen reached into an inside pocket and produced two silver coins, giving them to the overawed pot boy.
+The teen turned back to the welcome sight of the hot bath tub behind him and did not see the look of gratitude from the pot boy as the lad grasped the valued silver coins in his small hand as he left the two customers to their room.